 Did you know that the District requires a RPP backflow protection device at all properties?

-“Backflow” is a term the District uses to describe the undesirable reversal of flow of water or mixtures of water and other contaminating substances back into the public drinking water system, which may occur due to back pressure of back siphonage.
+“Backflow” is a term the District uses to describe the undesirable reversal of flow of water or mixtures of water and other contaminating substances back into the public drinking water system, which may occur due to back pressure or back siphonage.
 A reduced pressure principle (RPP) backflow prevention device is a testable and repairable in-line assembly that is used to keep potentially contaminated water from entering the District’s drinking water distribution system during a backflow event.
-In layman's terms, it's essentially a device that stops water from flowing backward from your pipes into the public water supply.

 The State of Califorina recently updated its requirements regading the prevention of backflow into public water systems.
-As a result, the District also updated its Title III – Water System Management Code (“Code”), adopted by Ordinance 2024-03, to include these additional requirements.
+As a result, the District included these requirements in its Title III – Water System Management Code (“Title III”).

 Of particular note: